Nicholasdgiles/nicholasgiles.github.io/_posts/2020-12-13-interaction-design.markdown

 #### Storyboards

 Sketching storyboards was the next step in the design process.
-I sketched each of the three interaction scenarios as well as additional standalone scenarios.
-These sketches ultimately helped with our brainstorming process.
+I sketched the interaction scenarios as well as additional standalone scenarios to assist with the brainstorming process.

 <img src="http://nicholasgiles.com/assets/images/user_scenario.png" alt="User scenario" />
 <figcaption class="caption">User Scenario</figcaption>